SwatiShirke/Vehicle_MPC/README.md

 ## Overview

 The project demonstrates:
-- Designing an MPC controller for an Ackerman steering model.
+- Designing an OCP problem for MPC controller for an Ackerman steering model.
 - Using the Acados library for efficient optimization.
-- Testing the controller on multiple trajectories (e.g., straight, circular, and sinusoidal paths).
+- Testing the controller on multiple trajectories (e.g., straight, sinusoidal paths).

 ---